Le-Fork/fork-template/README.md

 Permissions

-    The workflow requires contents: write to push merged changes back to the fork.
+    Your workflow needs contents: write to push changes.
+Under Settings → Actions → General, select Read and write permissions for workflows.

+    If it’s greyed out, ask an org admin to enable that setting so your sync can push updates.

 Tips